aws-samples/nextcloud-server/README.md

 ```

 #### Option 2: Using Certbot certbot-dns-route53 plugin
-This option requires your DNS to be hosted by Route 53, and `r53ZoneID` is configured.
-It supports wildcard certificates and domain names that resolves to private IP addresses.
+The [certbot-dns-route53](https://certbot-dns-route53.readthedocs.io/en/stable/) option requires your DNS to be hosted by Route 53.
+It supports wildcard certificates and domain names that resolve to private IP addresses.
+Ensure that Route 53 zone access is granted by specifying `r53ZoneID` value.
 From terminal, run the below command
 ```
 sudo certbot --dns-route53 --installer apache
 ```